JKUATSES/Arduino_Samples/CONTRIBUTING.md

 # HOW TO CONTRIBUTE

 This is a community project and contributing to it is highly appreciated.
+One can either contribute code, or documentation.
+Other valuable ways of contributing are: creating issues, reviewing other people's pull requests, and commenting on issues.

 **Step 1:**
 Fork the repository to create a copy of the code under your own github account